top of page

 Some believe the term ‘ghost town’ has a double meaning.
 There are a lot of intriguing stories that occurred here, so of course, along with that came ghost stories or ideas of supernatural happenings.

-Similar to the Wolf Creek Inn (I will post on Wolf Creek Inn soon).
+Similar to the Wolf Creek Inn (I will post on the Wolf Creek Inn soon).
 Golden was also featured on a Ghost Adventures episode on the Travel Channel.

 Another building is the Schoolhouse.